tomitrescak/meteor-uploads/README.md

 })
 ```

-On server, you can configure validation of both, *request* and the uploaded *file* using following two functions:
+On server, you can configure validation of both, *request* and the uploaded *file* using the two functions below. **IMPORTANT** Validate function has to return a **description of error** in case validation fails (e.g. *validationFailed*).
+In case validation passes, function has to return *null*.
+Failed validation also returns code 403.

 ```javascript
 //file:/server/init.js